ayushs0911/ayushs0911/README.md

 - **Highlights :**
   - Parsed `XML` which contains annotation of training images with object detection information.
   - `Albumentations` Library
-  - Used `EfficientNet1` and changed top to CNN layers, instead of using Fully connected layers.
+  - Used `EfficientNet1` and changed top two layers to CNN layers, instead of using Fully connected layers.
   - Defined `Intersection Over Union` function to measure the overlap between two sets of bounding boxes.
   - Defined `YOLO Loss function`
   - Trained for `50 Epochs` | Results displayed on Validation Dataset.